User Guide

 https://discord.com/oauth2/authorize?client_id=466378653216014359&scope=bot&permissions=536995904 (opens new window)

 Once you go through the wizard, the bot account will automatically join the server you've chosen.
-Please ensure the bot has the Read Messages, Send Messages, Manage Messages, Attach Files and Manage Webhooks permission in the channels you want it to work in.
+Please ensure the bot has the Read Messages, Send Messages, Send Messages in Threads, Manage Messages, Attach Files, and Manage Webhooks permission in the channels you want it to work in.

 # System management